Jinnah family

-Jinnah's paternal grandfather was from Paneli Moti village in Gondal state in Kathiawar peninsula (now in Gujarat, India).
-Jinnah's family history is disputed among various sources.
-Jinnah was the eldest of seven children of Jinnahbhai Poonja, a prosperous merchant, and his wife, Mithibai.
-His family was a member of the Khoja caste, Hindus who had converted to Islam centuries earlier and who were followers of the Aga Khan.
-Although born to a Khoja (from Khwaja or 'noble') family who were disciples of the Aga Khan, Jinnah moved towards the Sunni sect early in life.
-There is evidence later, given by his relatives and associates in court, to establish that he was firmly a Sunni Muslim by the end of his life.
+The history of the Jinnah family is somewhat debated among different sources.
+Originally from a Khoja background, the family relocated to Karachi from Kathiawar, Bombay Presidency in 1875.
+Jinnah's paternal grandfather hailed from Paneli Moti village in the Gondal state (now part of Gujarat, India).
+Jinnah was the eldest of seven children born to Jinnahbhai Poonja, a merchant, and his wife, Mithibai.
+The family was part of the Khoja caste, a group of Hindus who had converted to Islam centuries earlier and were followers of the Aga Khan.
+Although raised in a Khoja Muslim family, Jinnah later identified as a Sunni Muslim, a shift confirmed by testimonies from relatives and associates later in his life.